signekreicere/videojsadx/README.md

   - `thumbnailSrc:`
     - Thumbnail source for playlist item
 - `miniPlayer:`
+  - DESKTOP
   - Can be removed if no mini player required.
   - `showOnlyOnAds:`
-    - Show mini player only when ad is playing or all the time
+    - Show mini player only when ad is playing or all the time.
+  - `width:`
+    - Mini player width.
+Height will be adjusted to aspect ratio.
   - `position:`
     - Values: { tl / tr / bl / br }
   - `spacing:`
     - Values: [ { t / b } , { l / r } ]
+- `miniPlayerMobile:`
+  - MOBILE
+  - Can be removed if no mini player required.
+  - `showOnlyOnAds:`
+    - Show mini player only when ad is playing or all the time.
+  - `width:`
+    - Mini player width.
+Height will be adjusted to aspect ratio.
+  - `position:`
+    - Values: { t / b }
+  - `spacing:`
+    - Values: { t / b }
 - `adUnit:`
   - AdX ad unit.
 - `debug:`